unccd/Prais4-reporting-manual/SO1.md

 6. **Estimate land cover degradation in the reporting period** using the selected data, legend and transition matrix for the reporting period and based on an assessment of change from the baseline.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T6 and SO1-1.T7.

-7. **Verify the results**: It is recommended that land cover and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1).
+7. **Verify the results**: It is recommended that land cover and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported in the SO 1-4 forms (SDG indicator 15.3.1).

 8. **Save form and make available for review**: Verify the accuracy of the quantitative information entered in the report and include the narrative information on methods and process used in the various comment fields provided.
 Then, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.